 Then I had children.

 I realize that women have been doing this since the beginning of human time, but for me it was truly a life-changing event.
 My kids are now teens, and I feel like I’m just coming up for air.
 Throughout these years I morphed my writing career, changing to parenting and education journalism as my main focus, and dedicated most of my time to homeschooling.
 I wrote a book about homeschooling gifted children, From School to Homeschool.
+The National Association for Gifted Children published my book Exploring Homeschooling for your Gifted Learner in 2015.
 I also started writing children’s fiction, which has been a wonderful way to revitalize my commitment to fiction.
 I published Hanna, Homeschooler, a chapter book about featuring homeschooled kids, in 2016.
-The National Association for Gifted Children published my book Exploring Homeschooling for your Gifted Learner in 2015.
+Homeschool with Confidence, a goal-setting guide for teens, is 2017’s attained goal.

-So the subject of this blog is simply a conglomeration of everything that interests me: families and kids, of course, education, literature, ideas, politics, philosophy, and science.
-One of my musical associates recently mentioned to me that I don’t mention music at all on this blog—so maybe that will be a future subject given that I spend a lot of time being a musician.
+So the subject of this blog is simply a conglomeration of everything that interests me: families and kids, of course, education, literature, ideas, politics, philosophy, music and science.
 Please feel free to leave comments—I try to respond to every one I get!

 To learn more

 If you want to know more about me, you can visit my personal website.
 I even have some embarrassing photos there.

 To find more of my writing, you can find me regularly in Growing Up in Santa Cruz, in the Santa Cruz Parent Newsletter, on this blog, and in a variety of gifted education and homeschooling publications.
 From 2009 through 2012, I wrote as the Gifted Children Examiner.
 I also write for various print publications.